A Love Supreme (fanzine): Music

 ALS have been involved in various football related music projects.
-The first was Ain’t No Stopping Us Now, SAFC’s official release when they reached the 1992 FA Cup Final against Liverpool.
+The first was Ain’t No Stopping Us Now, SAFC's official release when Sunderland reached the 1992 FA Cup Final against Liverpool.
 The song featured the first team squad and was released on A Love Supreme Records.

 Next up was Cheer Up Peter Reid in 1996, which sold 40,000 copies and peaked at 41 in the UK charts, and was number one in the NME Indie Charts.
 The proceeds of Cheer Up Peter Reid were donated to cancer charities.
 The story became so popular that they appeared on The Big Breakfast with Peter Andre.

-Then came Niall Quinn’s Disco Pants, which ALS self-released on their own record label.
+Then came Niall Quinn's Disco Pants, which ALS self-released on their own record label.
 It reached number one in the NME Indie Charts.
 The singles were followed up by the album Mackem Music, which featured the above-mentioned releases and various SAFC related songs from over the years.

-Anti Racism and Charity Work
+Anti-racism and charity work

 ALS have been long time campaigners against racism in football.

-In 1989 they handed out 10,000 anti racism stickers to SAFC fans outside Roker Park.

-In 1992 they released an anti racism t-shirt of which all proceeds went to Show Racism The Red Card.
+In 1989 they handed out 10,000 anti-racism stickers to SAFC fans outside Roker Park.
+In 1992 they released an anti-racism T-shirt of which all proceeds went to Show Racism The Red Card.
 The shirts were modelled by SAFC players Gary Bennett, Phil Gray and Don Goodman.

-Gary Bennett was awarded an MBE for services to anti-racism in football and also given freedom to the city of Sunderland.ALS editors accepted an invitation from Sunderland City Council to become ambassadors for Sunderland in 2017 and also sit on the Development Board of the club's charity, The Foundation Of Light.
+Gary Bennett was awarded an MBE for services to anti-racism in football and also given freedom to the city of Sunderland.
+ALS editors accepted an invitation from Sunderland City Council to become ambassadors for Sunderland in 2017 and also sat on the Development Board of the club's charity, The Foundation Of Light.

-On World Mental Health Day in 2019, A Love Supreme worked in partnership with the Mind charity, who help raise awareness for mental health.
-The project was called ‘Goals Worth Talking About’ which allowed fans to vote for their team’s favourite goal, which was then immortalised as street art in their respective cities.
-In this case, the goal voted to be recreated was from Carlos Edwards against Burnley in 2007 at the Stadium of Light, which helped seal Sunderland's promotion back to the Premier League.
+On World Mental Health Day in 2019, A Love Supreme worked in partnership with the charity Mind, who help raise awareness for mental health.
+The project was called ‘Goals Worth Talking About’ which allowed fans to vote for their team's favourite goal, which was then immortalised as street art in their respective cities.
+In this case, the goal voted to be recreated was from Carlos Edwards against Burnley in 2007 at the Stadium of Light, which helped seal Sunderland's promotion back to the Premier League was re-created by local artist Frank Styles on the side of ALS HQ.

-Starting in Sunderland, working south through Leeds, Preston, West Bromwich, Cardiff, Bristol and ending at Leyton Orient, eight pieces of individual art have been produced in locations near the club stadiums.